gustavodido/gustavodido.github.io/index.md

 If you have a request, you probably are inside my personal backlog, so I will _always_ come back to you.
 Also, unless I can fulfill your request in a timely fashion, I will give you a sense of when it will be done.
 This is really nice, but I also expect this from my colleagues.

+Finally, in order to reach out to me, you can send me a message in Slack (I have it in my phone), in WhatsApp or give me a call.

-Please, don't share the _too busy_ argument with me.
+**Please**, don't share the _too busy_ argument with me.

 #### Crucial conversations